rodrigo-serra/detectronTraining/README.md

 6) Load the model in the detectron2 node and make sure it works;

 </br>
+Notes:

-Notes: After the training process, your detectronTraining directory should look more or less like this.
+- After the training process, your detectronTraining directory should look more or less like this.
 One folder for the dataset (e.g. Door-Handles-7), and for the model.
-The latter is the one you should upload to the detectron2_ros package.
+The latter is the one you should upload to the detectron2_ros package;

+- The file **trained_model_info.txt** has all the information regarding training;

 ```bash
 .